Tomato and chilli chutney, or hot tomato chutney, is a versatile condiment made using ripe tomatoes and spices and is suitable for long storage.

 I find that homemade chutneys last longer than shop bought versions so it is definitely worth spending the time to make your own.
 Sometimes I have found a jar of tomato preserve at the back of a cupboard that I'd made several years earlier that was still perfectly preserved and had matured well.

-If you are looking for other chutney recipes you may also like to try mixed fruit chutney, red onion chutney or easy red tomato chutney.
+If you are looking for other chutney recipes you may also like to try spiced apricot chutney, fruit chutney, red onion chutney or this easy recipe for tomato chutney.

 The quantities in this spicy tomato chutney recipe will make around 5 medium sized jars.